bcoles/kasld/docs/reproducibility.md

 # Reproducibility

-kasld's results can be checked, not just trusted.
-The core property to verify is that the range kasld infers for the kernel image base contains the real value:
+KASLD's results can be checked, not just trusted.
+The core property to verify is that the range KASLD infers for the kernel image base contains the real value:

 ```
 truth ∈ [virt_image_base_min, virt_image_base_max]